joelgrimberg/goal-tracker/docs/docs/4-api-practice/3-api-testing-with-bruno.md

     `{userId}` with a valid user ID)
   - In Bruno: Create a DELETE request to `/user/{userId}`
 - **Bonus:** Try deleting a user that does not exist and observe the response.
+  Create a test for it.

+---

+## Environments

+- When and how to create environments
+- now, refactor your tests to use one (or more?) environments

 ---